Why Halloween candy is getting more expensive and less chocolate-y

 Most Americans are not shopping at bean-to-bar specialty shops for Halloween candy.
 But even consumers of mass-produced candy can taste – and see – the difference compared to a few years ago.

-Wells Fargo economist David Branch said users can expect to see more shrinkflation.
+Wells Fargo sector manager David Branch said users can expect to see more shrinkflation.
 Hershey told its retail partners in May that it would adjust its “price pack architecture,” corporate-speak for reducing the amount of product in a package so customers don’t feel like they’re paying more for chocolate.

 Some specialty chocolate makers are also reducing the cocoa content in their bars and increasing the sugar, like selling a bar with 65% cocoa content instead of 75%.